-The Revista Portuguesa de Ciência Política (RPCP) – Portuguese Journal of Political Science – has a planned annual printing of 500 copies, and there may be room for editing some special and thematic, and the circulation of RPCP has a national and regional scope.
-The distribution will be extended to the Portuguese communities abroad with interest in scientific publication.
+The Revista Portuguesa de Ciência Política (RPCP) – Portuguese Journal of Political Science – has a planned biannual printing of 300 copies, and there may be room for editing some special and thematic editions.
+The circulation of the RPCP has a national and regional scope.
+The distribution of the journal will be extended to the Portuguese communities abroad with interest in scientific publication.

-2. The articles should preferably have up to 10,000 words, including notes, bibliography and pictures.
+2. The articles should preferably have up to 10,000 words, including notes, bibliography and images.
 Book reviews should not exceed 2,500 words.
-Manuscripts should be submitted in a Word document (or compatible), font style Times New Roman, size 12, spacing 1,5.
+Manuscripts should be submitted in a Word document (or compatible), Times New Roman font, size 12, 1,5 spacing.

-3. The articles should be accompained by an abstract of about 150 words – with a version in Portuguese and one in English -, by four to six key words and a Word document (or compatible) with the identification data of the author (institution, category, areas of expertise and contact details).
+3. The articles should be accompained by an abstract of about 150 words – a version in Portuguese and one in English – with four to six key words in a Word document (or compatible).
+It must also feature the author’s identification (institution, category, areas of expertise and contact details).

 4. The illustrations, charts, maps and figures should be numbered and placed at the end of the text.
 The author should indicate where they should be inserted.

 5. The quotes from outside sources must comply with the local copyright legislation.

 6. The RPCP follows the bibliographic reference standards contained in the 16th edition of the Chicago Manual of Style (Chicago Manual of Style, 2010, 16th ed.
 Chicago: University of Chicago Press).
 The bibliographic references of texts in Portuguese, Castilian, French and Italian should preferably be placed in footnotes.
 The bibliographic references of texts in English should be included in the text body, both respecting the adopted rules of citation.